dr-JT/pupillometry/README.md

 ## Usage

+There are two general ways you can use this package to do preprocessing:

+1) Build your own sequence of preprocessing functions

+Documentation on using this method is provided in [Using the Preprocessing Functions](https://dr-jt.github.io/pupillometry/articles/Message%20Markers.html)

+or

+2) Use `pupil_preprocess()`

 **`pupil_preprocess()` is a wrapper around the other functions to allow full preprocessing of pupil data using a single function.**

+## `pupil_preprocess()`

-As such, you will need to pass many arguments to the `pupil_preprocess()` function that specifies all the details and preprocessing options.
+Using this method, you will need to pass many arguments to the `pupil_preprocess()` function that specifies all the details and preprocessing options.

 `pupil_preprocess()` will be performed on an entire `import.dir` directory of raw data files that match a certain `pattern` in their filename.
 The preprocessed data will be saved to a specified `output.dir` directory.